Winter cottage activities

 At the hospital they told me there was “some compression” in my back.
 My doctor phrased it as, “I see you broke your back”.
 In reality I cracked a vertebrae so my tobogganing days are over.
 But telling people I “broke my back” gets a much better reaction than “compression fracture”.

-Of course there is always skating on the lake.
-Much care and attention goes into the clearing of the ice.
-We lucked out last year and had that amazing ice that only happens when the temperature drops quickly and there is no snow.
+For those of us who live on the coast in BC, being able to skate outdoors on a frozen lake is such a novelty.
+So much care and attention goes into the clearing of the ice.
+We lucked out one year and had that amazing ice that only happens when the temperature drops quickly and there is no snow.
 I mean you could look through it and see the rocks on the bottom of the lake.
 Cool!

 If you’re lucky enough to own a quad with a blade on the front, you can make a very decent skating loop around the lakeshore.